 Biologists at UNCG readily share their expertise in biotechnology with the region’s biomedical and educational professionals.
 The Department invites inquiries from business and industry, health care facilities, and schools for assistance and training in this rapidly developing field.
 Faculty can adapt presentations to meet needs and solve problems in concept, technique, and equipment in both the laboratory and classroom.
 Formats include, but are not confined to, consultations, lectures, short courses, and workshops.
 All workshops include hands-on laboratory work for which a fee is charged.

 UNCG administers an extensive financial aid program that includes scholarships, grants, loans, and work.
 Eligibility for programs based on need is determined by analysis of family financial information.
 The University’s Financial Aid Office administers all programs.
 For graduate students, the Department of Biology offers graduate assistantships on a competitive basis.
 Support is in the form of teaching or research assistantships.
-Additional information may be obtained from the Director of Graduate Studies in the Department, Dr. Paul Steimle.
+Additional information may be obtained from the Director of Graduate Studies in the Department, Dr. Jim Coleman.
 The deadline for applying for graduate assistantships is April 30.

 Admission of undergraduates to UNCG is based on an evaluation of an applicant’s secondary school or college record, overall grade point average, and SAT or ACT scores.
 To begin the application process, prospective undergraduates should contact the Admissions Office, Armfield-Preyer Admissions and Visitor Center, 1400 Spring Garden Street, Greensboro, NC 27412 or call (336) 334-5243.
 Prospective graduate students in biology must have completed an undergraduate degree in biology or a related field with a good academic record.
-To be considered for admission, students must submit an application, scores from the Graduate Record Examination general test, undergraduate transcripts, three letters of recommendation, a one-page statement of interests, and the application fee specified by the Graduate School.
+To be considered for admission, students must submit an application, undergraduate transcripts, three letters of recommendation, a one-page statement of interests, and the application fee specified by the Graduate School.
 Prospective students may visit the Graduate School website for more information or to apply online.
 The Graduate School mailing address is 241 Mossman Building, 1202 Spring Garden Street, Greensboro, NC 27412; phone (336) 334-5596.